 MITI Sets Minimum Price & Output For New CBU EVs From New Brands

-Leaked circular from MITI stipulating new conditions for new CBU EVs imported into Malaysia this year by new brands and OEMs using Franchise APs.
-(Source: LinkedIN)
+Screenshot of a circular from MITI stipulating new conditions for new CBU EVs imported into Malaysia this year by new brands and OEMs using Franchise APs.
+(Source: LinkedIn)

-Here’s a surprise leaked circular from the Ministry of Investment, Trade & Industries (MITI) that we chanced upon sighting on LinkedIN on New Year’s Eve.
+Here’s a surprise new circular issued quietly by the Ministry of Investment, Trade & Industries (MITI) that we chanced upon sighting on LinkedIn on New Year’s Eve.

 It seems the ministry has set some new minimum standards for new fully imported (CBU) electric vehicles (EVs) from any new brand and manufacturer (OEM) entering Malaysia in 2026 via Franchise APs.
 This new ruling takes effect starting from Jan 1, 2026 onwards.